graniticio/granitic/doc/ref/vld-enable-rules.md

 | BOOL | A `bool` or a `*types.NilableBool` |
 | FLOAT | A `float` of any size or signedness or a `*types.NilableFloat64` |
 | SLICE | A slice or array of any type |
+| RULE | Indicate that a [shared rule](vld-custom.md) should be used to validate this field.

 You may also set an error code after the type (e.g. `STR:INVALID_NAME`).
 This error code is then used instead of the default error code defined for the rule set.

 ### Shared rules

-Validation rules are generally specific to a specific [endpoint](ws-handlers.md), but some rules need to be shared across multiple endpoints.
+Validation rules are generally specific to a particular [endpoint](ws-handlers.md), but some rules need to be shared across multiple endpoints.
+Shared rules can be referenced from within a rule set by specifying `RULE:ruleName` instead of a type in a rule.

 The documentation for [shared rules](vld-custom.md) explains how this works.

 ### Operations